openfaas/openfaas.github.io/_posts/2022-12-16-trigger-functions-from-postgres.md

 ## The new Postgresql connector

 We recently released a new connector for [PostgreSQL](https://www.postgresql.org).
 With this connector OpenFaaS functions can be triggered whenever changes are made to a database table.
-We've done work in the past with triggering functions from databases, but when Greg at Klar.mx told us about his migration to OpenFaaS Pro, we spent a couple of weeks working on a connector that would help his team.
+We've done work in the past with triggering functions from databases, so when [Greg Burd](https://www.linkedin.com/in/gregburd/) at [Klar.mx](https://klar.mx) who'd just migrated to OpenFaaS Pro asked for help, we set some time aside and built this connector for his team.

 Greg inherited a large series of microservices written in Python and Java, along with dozens of database tables which had been used to store data over a long period of time.